nikil3406/Gully_News/README.md

 **Gully News** is a hyperlocal news platform designed to empower local reporters and community members to publish, discover, and engage with news happening in their immediate surroundings.
 Unlike national news aggregators, Gully News focuses on the stories that matter most to your neighbourhood — road conditions, local events, weather alerts, sports results, and more.

-The platform supports both unauthenticated browsing and a rich authenticated experience for registered reporters, with geolocation-powered nearby news discovery, real-time updates via WebSockets, and Cloudinary-hosted image uploads.
+The platform supports both unauthenticated browsing and a rich authenticated experience for registered reporters, with geolocation-powered nearby news discovery, real-time updates via WebSockets, Cloudinary-hosted image uploads with automated deletion lifecycle management, and a complete Docker & CI/CD pipeline.

 ---